Contents

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a major cornerstone of residential LEED certification.
-LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring totally free, tidy, natural light into homes, decreasing the amount of artificial light required in a home.
+Houses are ending up being greener.
+Conserving energy is a major cornerstone of residential LEED accreditation.
+LEED homes consume to 30% less energy than non-LEED homes.
+Skylights bring totally free, tidy, natural light into houses, decreasing the amount of artificial light required in a home.

-Skylights can impact a house’s interior decoration like no other element, including an unexpected punch in stairs or home offices or by supplying a focal point in living spaces and kitchen areas.
+Skylights can impact a house’s interior design like no other element, including an unexpected punch in stairways or office or by providing a focal point in living spaces and kitchen areas.

 Consistent Light vs. Windows’ Light.